 Instead of seeking the broad participation achieved in the 2015 Invitation to Comment, DOE simply published the 2021 Request for Information in the Federal Register.
 Unsurprisingly, many affected communities - including several of the groups represented in this request letter, were unaware of the notice until they were alerted to it by Beyond Nuclear.
-These groups have participated in previous BRC and DOE proceedings, and would do so again if given adequate notice of DOE's specific questions and concerns.
-Their input is essential to ensuring that DOE obtains the views of the communities that historically have been the most likely hosts for toxic and radioactive industries and storage facilities in the U.S.
+See Section II above.
+These groups have participated in previous DOE proceedings, and would do so again if given adequate notice of DOE's specific questions and concerns.